 - B – Thumb (1)

-To play the first inversion of the E major piano chord, start with G# as the lowest note.
+To play E major chord first inversion, start with G# as the lowest note.
 Next, play B above it and finally add E as the highest note.
-This gives the chord a fresh sound that’s great for smooth transitions between chords.
+This gives the chord a fresh sound that’s great for smooth transitions in progression.

 For the right hand, use these fingers: